ProgrammersOfVilnius/pov-check-health/check-health.rst

 checklilo
-  Check if LILO was run after a kernel update
+  Check if LILO was run after a kernel update.

   Background: if you don't re-run LILO after you update your kernel, your machine will not boot.
 We had to use LILO on one server because GRUB